marqo-ai/marqo/src/marqo/README.md

 ## Running Marqo locally (outside of docker) for development

-There are two ways to run Marqo locally (outside of docker) for development: Option A. through `uvicorn`, Option B. through your IDE (e.g. PyCharm).
+There are two ways to run Marqo locally (outside of docker) for development: Option A. through `uvicorn`, Option B. through your IDE (e.g., PyCharm).
 We highly recommend using the Option A, as it allows you to set breakpoints and debug Marqo.
 Before running Marqo locally, you will need to do some preparations to set up Vespa locally.